Changes in the newborn at birth

 In late pregnancy, the baby produces a tarry green or black waste substance called meconium.
 Meconium is the medical term for the newborn infant's first stools.
 Meconium is composed of amniotic fluid, mucus, lanugo (the fine hair that covers the baby's body), bile, and cells that have been shed from the skin and intestinal tract.
 In some cases, the baby passes stools (meconium) while still inside the uterus.

 The developing baby's kidneys begin producing urine by 9 to 12 weeks into the pregnancy.
 After birth, the newborn will usually urinate within the first 24 hours of life.
 The kidneys become able to maintain the body's fluid and electrolyte balance.

 The rate at which blood filters through the kidneys (glomerular filtration rate) increases sharply after birth and in the first 2 weeks of life.
 Still, it takes some time for the kidneys to get up to speed.
 Newborns have less ability to remove excess salt (sodium) or to concentrate or dilute the urine compared to adults.
 This ability improves over time.

 The immune system begins to develop in the baby, and continues to mature through the child's first few years of life.
 The womb is a relatively sterile environment.
-But as soon as the baby is born, he or she is exposed to a variety of bacteria and other potential disease-causing substances.
+But as soon as the baby is born, they are exposed to a variety of bacteria and other potential disease-causing substances.
 Although newborn infants are more vulnerable to infection, their immune system can respond to infectious organisms.

 Newborns do carry some antibodies from their mother, which provide protection against infection.
 Breastfeeding also helps improve a newborn's immunity.